 Diagnosis of Lymphosarcoma (Lymphoma) in Dogs Fine needle aspirate and microscopic analysis of an enlarged lymph node.
 Biopsy of a lump or enlarged lymph node.
 Endoscopy and biopsy of the gastrointestinal tract.
 Fine needle aspiration and microscopic analysis of bone marrow to evaluate for invasion of malignant lymphocytes into the bone marrow.

 Treatment of Lymphosarcoma (Lymphoma) in Dogs Chemotherapy (most common form of treatment) Radiation therapy (for localized disease) Surgery (for localized disease)

 Seek veterinary care promptly if you detect lumps below your pet’s skin in the neck, shoulders, armpits, or back legs or if your pet has vague symptoms of illness such as loss of appetite, lethargy, and weight loss.
 Watch your pet for vomiting, diarrhea and development of infections.

 In-depth Information on Lymphosarcoma (Lymphoma) in Dogs

+Other diseases that can cause difficulty breathing may include: Heart failure with fluid accumulation in the lungs (pulmonary edema) or in the chest cavity (pleural effusion) Respiratory infections such as pneumonia can cause coughing, increased respiratory rate, and difficulty breathing.
 Tumors originating in the lungs or those that have spread (metastasized) to the lungs from other sites can cause difficulty breathing.